elementor/elementor-developers-docs/src/getting-started/first-addon.md

 }
 ```

-Now that you’ve seen how easy it is to build addons, it’s time to take advantage of the growing Elementor market and start working on your own cool ideas.
-And remember, in addition to this detailed documentation, you can also turn to the [Elementor Community Hub](https://elementor.com/community/) and [Elementor Academy](https://elementor.com/academy/) for additional support.
+Now that you’ve seen how easy it is to start build addons, it’s time to take advantage of the growing Elementor market and start working on your own cool ideas.
+You can also read more about [Building Advanced Addon](./../addons/) with examples of an [Addon Wrapper](./../addons/addon-example/).